nodejitsu/handbook/book.md

 - [Logging](#Logging)
 - [Marketplace](#Marketplace)

-The documentation here should be an accurate representation of our current API, but you can always look directly at our [API wrappers](https://github.com/nodejitsu/jitsu/tree/master/lib/jitsu/api) in `jitsu` to see a working example of an application built against our REST API.
+The documentation here should be an accurate representation of our current API, but you can always look directly at our [API wrappers](https://github.com/nodejitsu/jitsu/tree/master/lib/jitsu/api) in `jitsu` to see a working example of an application built against Nodejitsu's REST API.

 ## Authentication